Brad “Guitar” Wilson

 Publicity: Blind Raccoon

-To find out more about Brad “Guitar” Wilson and his newest self titled release just go to – www.bradwilsonlive.com.
-Remember, wherever you go and whoever you contact, please let them know the Blewzzman sent you.
+Should like to find out more about Brad “Guitar” Wilson, just go to – www.bradwilsonlive.com.
+Remember, wherever you go and whomever you speak with, please tell them their friend the Blewzzman sent you.

 Peter “Blewzzman” Lauro